1969 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Other Features of the 1969 Dime

 The coin has a diameter of 17.90 mm and a weight of 2.27 grams.
-The edge displays a reeded pattern.
-The 1969 dime consists of a copper-nickel clad composition, with outer layers containing 75% copper and 25% nickel surrounding a pure copper core.
+The edge displays a reeded pattern with 118 individual reeds.
+The 1969 dime consists of a copper-nickel clad composition, with outer layers of 75% copper and 25% nickel surrounding a pure copper core — a composition introduced by the Coinage Act of 1965 and still used in circulating dimes today.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)